eskwak/remote-control-car-prototype/README.md

 | **Chassis** | 3-D printed chassis using Bambu Studio and Onshape for design |

 ## Software & Toolchain
-The embedded software written in */Vehicle Firmware* was written entirely in C++ using PlatformIO on VSCode.
+* The embedded software written in */Vehicle Firmware* was written entirely in C++ using PlatformIO on VSCode.
+* The web-based controller consists of HTML, CSS, and JavaScript. *This was created for movement testing.*

 ### Build Environment
 * **Compiler:** `[GCC xtensa-esp32-elf-g++]`